ufosc/club-back-end/CONTRIBUTING.md

 - Put curly braces on a new line
 - Keep line length under 100 characters

-For a longer more descriptive list, check out our club's [general style guidelines](https://github.com/ufosc/resources/blob/master/coding-guidelines/general-style.md).
+For a longer more descriptive list, check out our club's [general style guidelines](https://github.com/ufosc/resources/blob/master/coding-guidelines/general-style.md) and importantly, the [Rust specific guide](https://github.com/ufosc/resources/blob/master/coding-guidelines/rust.md) (which overrules some of the general conventions).

 <!-- ### Example